crisperdue/prooftoys-site/content/_index.md

 ### **What is it for?**

-On the one hand, Prooftoys is for learning **core ideas** of mathematical proof, not cookbook procedures, but general **concepts of reasoning**, in a way that is approachable to ordinary people.
+On the one hand, Prooftoys is for learning **core ideas** of mathematical proof, general **concepts of reasoning** rather than cookbook procedures, in a way that is approachable to ordinary people.

 In a larger sense though, Prooftoys is a set of experiments with ways to learn these great ideas in our modern era.
 Far too much of